hellocodeco/exist-api-docs/docs/reference/object_types.md

 The group an attribute belongs to may change in future, but attribute names should be considered stable.

-Remember all data must be sent, and is stored and returned, in metric units.
-Imperial conversion should occur when rendering as required.
+**Remember all data for templated attributes must be sent, and is stored and returned, in metric units.** Imperial conversion should occur when rendering as required.

 See [attribute definition](#attributes).